Fill in a keyword below to quickly find the answer to your question about the eTA Canada

 Are you certain that your passport details are correct on the eTA and have also been correctly passed on to the airline?
 Then the cause of the problem probably lies with the passport details of a fellow passenger who is trying to check in at the same time.
 If a passenger is unable to check in due to problems with an eTA, sometimes the other passengers cannot check in either.

 - Additional information is required, what now?

 Normally, you can provide all the information the immigration service needs to assess whether you are allowed to travel to Canada via the application form.
 In exceptional situations, the immigration service may ask for additional information or documents.
-This usually only happens if you have lived in Canada in the past, if you made a mistake when filling in the application form, or if you have had (minor) problems with the immigration service before.
+This usually only happens if you have lived in Canada in the past, if you made a mistake when filling in the application form, if the immigration service suspects you are not observing the rules, or if you have had (minor) problems with the immigration service before.

 - My application was rejected, what now?